The Gamblers (1970 film)

 The Gamblers is a 1970 American drama film directed by Ron Winston and starring Suzy Kendall, Don Gordon and Pierre Olaf.
 Its plot involves a confidence trickster who goes for a trip of a luxury cruise liner, where he is himself conned out of his money.
-It is loosely based on Fyodor Dostoyevsky's 1866 novel The Gambler.
-Its alternative title was Kockari.
+It is loosely based on Nikolai Gogol's 1840 play The Gamblers.
+Its alternative title is Kockari.